pygridtools/drmaa-python/docs/tutorials.rst

 Controlling a Job
 -----------------

-Now let's look at an example of how to control a job from DRMAA (example4.py):
+Now let's look at an example of how to control a job from DRMAA:

 .. code-block:: python
    :linenos:
+   :caption: example4.py
+   :name: example-4
+   :emphasize-lines: 20

    #!/usr/bin/env python